dalmo1991/superflexPy/doc/index.rst

-- inputs and outputs are handled directly by the modeler using common Python libraries (e.g. Numpy or Pandas for reading from text files) without the need of customized input files and long pre- and post-processing;
+- inputs and outputs are handled directly by the modeler using common Python libraries (e.g. Numpy or Pandas for reading from text files) without the need of customized input files and long pre- and post-processing to adapt the data to the model;

-- the elements of the framework are declared and initialized through a Python script without the need of long and complicated setup text files;
+- the elements of the framework are declared and initialized through a Python script, without the need of long and complicated setup text files;

 - all the elements of the framework are objects with built-in functionalities for handling parameters and states, routing the fluxes, and solving common